Frequently Asked Questions

 How long does it take to buy a house?

 It all depends on the settlement terms negotiated between the vendor and purchaser.
-Generally, 30 to 60 days is common period between exchange and settlement in the ACT and NSW.
+Generally, 30 to 60 days is common period between exchange and settlement in the ACT.
 But this does vary depending on the individual circumstances of the sale or purchase.

 Can I pull out of my sale/purchase?